Clare Smith Marash - Founder & Director

 Sarah Sala is a native Michigander with an MFA in Poetry from New York University.
 Her awards and honors include: an Academy of American Poets Prize, the Marjorie Rapport Award for Poetry, An Avery Hopwood Award for Nonfiction, and a Roy W. Cowden Memorial Fellowship.
 Recently, her poem "Hydrogen" was featured in the "Elements" episode of NPR's hit show Radio Lab in collaboration with Emotive Fruition.
 Her poems also appear in Poetry Ireland Review, Atlas Review, and Palimpsest.
 You can visit her at sarahsala.com.

 Laura Esther Wolfson - Curator

 Laura Esther Wolfson's distinctive blend of essay, first-person narrative and exploration of language, culture, books and place has appeared in Bellingham Review, Gettysburg Review, The Rumpus, The Sun, Zyzzyva and elsewhere.
-Her work has repeatedly garnered 'notable' listings in Best American Essays, won a contest or two and led to untold numbers of honorable mentions.
-She holds an MFA from the New School.
+Her work has repeatedly garnered 'notable' listings in Best American Essays and been anthologized on both sides of the Atlantic, including in Swedish translation.

 Her essay "Losing the Nobel" is currently shortlisted for the 2017 Notting Hill Editions Essay Prize (winner and finalists to be announced in late June), and her essay collection Proust at Rush Hour, winner of the Iowa Prize in Literary Nonfiction, is forthcoming from the University of Iowa Press in spring 2018.